-The Human Resources Review Meeting was held 9 times in the fiscal year ended March 31, 2019.
-In particular, the Meeting received reports on the status of formulation and operation of the succession plan, and had discussions around the appointment of executive officers for the next fiscal year at MHFG and the Three Core Companies.
+The Human Resources Review Meeting was held eight times in the fiscal year ended March 31, 2020.
+In particular, the Meeting received reports on the status of formulation and operation of the succession plan and had discussions on the appointment of executive officers for the fiscal year ending March 31, 2021 at MHFG and the Three Core Companies.
 The average attendance rate was 100%.